 The Colorado Fuel and Iron Company (CF&I) and its predecessor companies: The Central Colorado Improvement Company, Southern Colorado Coal & Town Company, the Colorado Fuel Company, the Colorado Coal and Iron Company, the Grand River Coal & Coke Company, and the Denver Fuel Company, had numerous mines and quarries throughout Southern Colorado, New Mexico, Wyoming, and Utah.
 Most of these mines produced coal, though others produced iron, flourspar, lime, and calcite, all of which were used to produce steel at the Pueblo mill.

 Through the operation of these various mines, CF&I created an important industrial base for the economic growth of Colorado.
 Capital and labor were brought to the region from around the world by CF&I, and numerous communities were built to support this burgeoning industry.
 As the first vertically integrated corporation West of the Mississippi, CF&I was essential in the development of agriculture, transportation, secondary manufacturing, and energy production in the region.
 None of it was possible, however, without the mines and the men that produced these raw materials.

 This resource is intended to be an encyclopedia of CF&I's extensive mining operations, with the idea that it was the people of CF&I who made company significant and not the other way around.
 They came from all over the world to toil in some of the darkest and most dangerous conditions imaginable in an effort to provide a better life for themselves and their families.
 That's why, in addition to providing facts and figures about each of these mines, these pages also provide a history that seeks to help us to understand what it was like for the men, women, and children of all of these different nationalities to live together and work together for a common interest.
 We still have a lot of work to do to actually reach all of these goals, but until then we are confident that this is the most complete and accessible resource of its kind.
-If you have any comments or if you like to help contribute to this project, please contact the Steelworks Center of the West to let us know.
+If you have any comments or if you like to help contribute to this project, please contact me to let me know.